-In the event that the conditions precedent to the Subscription Agreement are not fulfilled by 1 November 2012, then AmaMato will have the right, for 60 days, to require Nelesco to purchase all of AmaMato's rights, title and interest in, and all its claims against, Mkhombi Investments for the price of ZAR 12.5 million.
+In the event that the conditions precedent to the Subscription Agreement were not fulfilled by 1 November 2012, then AmaMato will have the right, for 60 days, to require Nelesco to purchase all of AmaMato's rights, title and interest in, and all its claims against, Mkhombi Investments for the price of ZAR 12.5 million.
+The conditions precedent to the Subscription Agreement have been met.